Raising Expat Kids and Third Culture Kids

 Becoming an expat with kids is challenging but it has also plenty of benefits.
 Your children may learn different languages, gain a very good understanding of the world, learn that we are all different, and have different perspectives.
 They will develop their resilience, their social skills, and they will learn to adapt and be flexible.

 Expat families, especially those with TCKs often worry about their children not having a sense of belonging and struggling to develop a sense of identity (4).
 This is true for many TCKs.
 Just a note about TCKs.
-The term ‘third culture’ is often misunderstood.
+Very often, people misunderstand the term ‘third culture’.
 It doesn’t mean the combination of two cultures (the passport culture and the culture of residence to form a third).
 The term ‘third culture’ refers to the culture that is shared by all children who have lived a significant part of their lives outside their passport country.

-If you worry about your child’s sense of belonging and identity, remember that home is wherever the family is.
+If you are a parent of expat kids or third culture kids and you worry about your child’s sense of belonging and identity, remember that home is wherever the family is.
 Family is what gives us our sense of belonging.

 If you want to learn more about this topic, we have a masterclass in our website.
 Also, if you are in the process of moving, about to come back ‘home’, or a long-time expat, in need of 1-2-1 support, get in touch with me.
 We are here to support you.